Breathe (G-Dragon song)

-"Breathe" (브리드) is a song recorded by South Korean singer G-Dragon, released as the second single from his debut album, Heartbreaker.
-While the single did not chart as high as its predecessor, it still reached the top 20 of the Korean music chart.
+"Breathe" (브리드) is a song by South Korean rapper G-Dragon from his debut album, Heartbreaker (2007).
+A music video for the song was released on September 21, 2009.
+While the song did not chart as high as the album's title track, it still reached the top 20 of the Korean music chart.

 Release

-Amid controversy of the singer's previous single being accused of plagiarism, G-Dragon quickly released his follow-up single, "Breathe," to promote his album.
+Amid controversy of the singer's previous single being accused of plagiarism, G-Dragon quickly released the music video for "Breathe" to promote his album.
 The song managed to chart within the Top 20 of the Korean music chart.
 The lyrics, which portray the singer not wanting to wake up from a dream, was complimented by a writer for the Newsen as "strong" and "impressive."